 If kneeling hurts, a nice, thick kneeling pad may be just the thing!

-Look for something water-resistant with a handle so it can work in the garden.
+Look for something water-resistant with a handle so it’s easy to grab and move.

 A Way Back Up